 A casual walk through a field of thistles no doubt ended in your having to pluck burrs off your clothes.
-Take a close up look at one and you can see the tiny hooks that inspired Velcro.
-The image below was taken with a 23mm diameter lens 10X loupe that has better depth of field.
+Take a close-up look at one and you can see the tiny hooks that inspired Velcro.
+The image below was taken with a 23mm diameter lens 10X loupe that has a better depth of field.
 We also recommend this better magnifier for flower identification.
 Counting sepals & petals or telling pistils from stamens can be a challenge to the unaided eye.

 Visit our website to see some images we posted from Through The Microscope.
 We choose things you can find around the house you can explore using this technique.
-The possibilities are endless[ teabags and coffee grounds, cloth or clothing, tissue paper, pencils and more.
+The possibilities are endless[ teabags and coffee grounds, cloth or clothing, tissue paper, pencils, and more.

 10X Hand Lens: Promote Your School, Club